-A Monster sized, 2-5/16" Top Quality Hexanchus griseus tooth from the Caldera Basin of Chile.
+A Large, Top Quality Hexanchus griseus tooth from the Caldera Basin of Chile.
 This iscomplete lower jaw tooth.
-Excellent preservation and color.
-Thirteen very sharp and primary cusps.
-An excellent root, but this tooth is a cracked.
+Superb preservation and color.
+A Blue site tooth.
+Nine sharp primary cusps.
+An excellent root - very unique & difficult to find!
 Authenticity guaranteed.
-A rare collector's tooth.
+A scarce collector's tooth.
 Unfortunately there are no more teeth coming from this site.
-This monster sized piece is from an old collection.
-The largest tooth that I have seen!
+This rare piece is from an old collection!

 This catalog contains gorgeous teeth from the Six-gilled or cow shark, Hexanchus griseus.
 Hexanchus teeth are one of the scarce and well preserved fossils that are unique to the Caldera Basin site in Chile.
 The highly desirable lower jaw teeth are very large and noted for a saw-like row of cusps and wide rectangular roots.
 Upper jaw teeth vary from single crowns to fewer multi-crowns.
 These top quality shark teeth are fairly rare, very showy and difficult to find, making them an excellent addition to your shark teeth collection.
 These teeth are rarely seen for sale and the Chile site is producing some phenomenal specimens (more so than any where else in the world!).
 Those who have hunted in the Lee Creek mine know how difficult it is to find this tooth.